 Achieving that level of transformation requires a holistic approach to developing your analytics practice.
 Although every organization’s data journey will differ, Tableau Blueprint outlines the processes and best practices from numerous customers.

 This masterclass gave us lots of energy and confirmation of our project approach to help organizations with improved decision making instead of just creating visually appealing dashboards.
 Therefore we can highly advise you to start experimenting with the Blueprint together with your data champions.

 Without further ado, we bring to you the innovations that lay ahead in 2020.
-Of course, we cannot share it in great detail; otherwise, we would need to kill you due to all the American disclaimers.
-However, we can outline some of the most promising features for you:
+Below you will find the most promising features:

 If you want to know more, please make sure to check out our latest Tableau content!

 In this interview, Jonathan Aardema talks with Prof. Eric Postma (professor of Cognitive Science and Artificial Intelligence at the University of Tilburg) about the why, how, and what of artificial intelligence applications.
 What do we see in practice, and what does science say about it?

 Creating sustainable businesses is definitely one of the biggest challenges for big corporations.
 The ‘why’ in this story is clear as daylight, it is the ‘how’ and ‘what’ that is nagging them.